jeetpsheth/Data-powered-Web-Platform-UNICEF-Data-Challenge/README.txt

 -------------

 If you want to run the webapp in your local machine, please first install *npm* into your computer.
-If you are using windows, you can try out Anaconda Prompts.
+If you are using Windows, you can try out Anaconda Prompts.
 After the installation, please navigate to *FrontEnd* folder and run the following two commands.

 ```